christoph-hesse/social-power/README.md

 * sampled from a power distribution
 * sampled from a uniform random distribution

-For instance, you could assign a random propensity for racism while assigning normally distributed, initial disagreement points.
+For instance, you could assign random racist tendencies while assigning normally distributed, initial disagreement points.

 Furthermore, you can set: